asaeles/fullstack-nanodegree-vm/vagrant/cat_clicker/README.md

 ## Known Issues

-* If cat images are not yet cached by the browser, a delay is noticed in updating the cat image when a selecting different cats.
+* If cat images are not yet cached by the browser, a delay maybe noticed in updating the cat image when selecting different cats

 ## Room for improvements